NelsonPython/tuningGuides/OpenVino.md

 ### Create Inference Request and Prepare Input<a id="inpage-nav-4-4"></a>

-To perform a neural network inference, we need to read the image from disk and bind it to the input blob.
-After loading the image, we need to determine the image size and layout format.
-For example, the default layout format of OpenCV is <strong>CHW</strong>, but the original layout of the image is <strong>HWC</strong>, so we need to modify the layout format and add the Batch size <strong>N dimension</strong>, then organize the image format according to NCHW for inferencing and resize the input image to the network input size.
+To perform a neural network inference, read the image from disk and bind it to the input blob.
+After loading the image, determine the size of the image and format of the layout.
+For example, the default layout format of OpenCV is CHW, but the original layout of the image was HWC.
+Modify the layout format and add the Batch size N dimension, then organize the image format according to NCHW and resize the input image to the network input size.

 <img alt=" " height="453" src="/content/dam/develop/external/us/en/images/openvino-code5.jpg" width="950"/>

 ### Inference Calls<a id="inpage-nav-4-5"></a>

-In this tutorial, here we use the synchronous API to demonstrate how to perform inference, calling:
+This example uses the synchronous API to demonstrate how to perform inference, calling:

 - InferenceEngine::InferRequest::Infer()

-If we want to improve the inference performance, we can also use the asynchronous API for inference as follows:
+To improve the inference performance, use the asynchronous API for inference as follows:

 - InferenceEngine::InferRequest::StartAsync()
 - InferenceEngine::InferRequest::Wait()